steffen-brown/GEM-Summon-Backend/README.md

 Flask-based API for the **GEM Summoner** project, serving as the bridge between the web frontend and the vehicle’s ROS-based control system.
 It manages live GPS locations, summon targets, and vehicle status updates.

+## Contribution
+This project was fully authored and developed by Steffen Brown, including all code implementation, experimentation, and documentation.

 ## Features
 - **Authentication** via a simple token-based system
 - **Phone location tracking** for summon target